THE THROUGH LINE

 I ask for the following—not to evaluate your writing quality, but to make sure your project is a good fit for this particular intensive:

-A writing sample of up to 1,000 words from your memoir manuscript
+• A short writing sample (max 1000 words) from your memoir manuscript AND/OR

 Again, beginning writers are welcome to apply.
 I am not looking for polish.
 I am looking for genuine engagement with the work and a willingness to show up with an open mind and with respect for all of the writers in the room and for the mystery of the artistic process.